Dipanshu0612/LinkedIn_Clone/README.md

 A fully functional and responsive Full Stack LinkedIn Clone Website.

 ### Tools Used
-The project is a NextJs project with use of Tailwind CSS, Microsoft Azure, MongoDB, and ShadCN UI.
+The project is a NextJs project with use of Tailwind CSS, Typescript, Microsoft Azure, MongoDB, and ShadCN UI.

 ### Image Previewa